forem/forem/docs/troubleshooting.md

 ## CORS

-If you are experiencing CORS issues locally or are in need to display more information about the CORS headers, add the following varable to your `application.yml`:
+If you are experiencing CORS issues locally or need to display more information about the CORS headers, add the following variable to your `application.yml`:

 ```yml
 DEBUG_CORS: true